- Download our Moving to Melbourne Guide (PDF)

 Melbourne has a fleet of bright yellow taxis that operate according to a meter system.
 Fares are regulated by the government, so there’s no risk of being overcharged, but taxis are still the city’s most expensive mode of transport.

-There can sometimes be an issue with taxi availability, particularly during peak hours, so it's best to pre-book ahead of time if possible.
-Taxis are owned by different companies, and each has its own website where rides can be booked.
+Taxi availability can sometimes be an issue, particularly during peak hours, so it’s best to pre-book ahead of time if possible.
+Different companies own taxis, and each has its own website where rides can be booked.

-Ride-hailing services such as Uber are also widely available throughout Melbourne and its outlying suburbs.
+Ride-hailing services like Uber are also widely available throughout Melbourne and its outlying suburbs.

 Driving in Melbourne